 In February and March 2020, numerous countries around the world made a decision to temporarily close schools and educational institutions.
-Everyone heard the official recommendation to refrain from organizing meetings, including training sessions and workshops, for an indefinite period of time.
+Everyone heard the official recommendation to refrain from organizing onsite meetings, including training sessions and workshops, for an indefinite period of time.
+Suddenly, thousands of people had to switch to working and learning online.

-People running educational institutions and people who regularly organize robotics lessons for children face a serious business challenge.
-Small and large companies struggle with massive cancellation of classes, as well as with claims to reimburse tuition fees for classes that have not taken place.
+People running educational institutions and educators, who regularly organize extracurricular classes for kids, face a serious business challenge.
+Small and large companies struggle with massive cancellation of classes, as well as with claims to reimburse tuition fees for lessons that have not taken place.

-Educational businesses do have the ability to ensure the continuity of the service they provide, even during the time of very limited opportunities for full-time classes.
+Educational businesses, robotics and coding schools included, do have the ability to ensure the continuity of the services they provide, even during the time of very limited opportunities for full-time classes.

-You just need to use the potential of activities organized completely remotely, via the Internet.
+You just need to use the potential of activities organized completely remotely, i.e. online.

 Distance Learning Lesson Plan¶